JuliaDynamics/Agents.jl/docs/src/tutorial.md

 For defining your own schedulers, see [Schedulers](@ref).

 ## 5. Visualizations
-Once you have defined a model and the stepping functions you can visualize the model statically or animate its time evolution straightforwardly in ~5 lines of code.
+Once you have defined a model and the stepping functions, you can visualize the model statically, or animate its time evolution straightforwardly in ~5 lines of code.
 This is discussed in a different page: [Visualizations and Animations for Agent Based Models](@ref).
 Furthermore, all models in the Examples showcase plotting.

 ## 6. Collecting data
 Running the model and collecting data while the model runs is done with the [`run!`](@ref) function.
 Besides `run!`, there is also the [`paramscan`](@ref) function that performs data collection while scanning ranges of the parameters of the model, and the [`ensemblerun!`](@ref) that performs ensemble simulations and data collection.